 Completed every tip out there to get more followers on social media?
 Here’s one that you might have overlooked – the email signature.

-With Xink, you can put social media icons in your email signature so you can increase your social media followers without increasing your email attachments!
+With Xink, you can put social media icons in your email signature to increase your social media followers without increasing your email attachments!

-Companies send hundreds or thousands of emails every day, from desktops and mobile devices - does your company's email signature include social media links every time?
+Companies send hundreds or thousands of emails daily from desktops and mobile devices - does your company's email signature include social media links every time?

 The people reading your emails are already online, the email signature is the perfect place to attract followers for your company’s social media!

-(And to make sure that your employees aren’t just promoting their own social media profiles.)
+(And to ensure that your employees aren’t just promoting their social media profiles.)

 Why should social media links be in your email signature?

-This simply gives your clients and potential clients another avenue to find out more about you and a great place to continue the relationship outside of emails and phone calls.
+This gives your clients and potential clients another avenue to learn more about you and a great place to continue the relationship outside of emails and phone calls.

 How to add social media icons and links to your email signature